Frey0-0/MVC-Assignment/README.md

 ## Dependencies
 It is built on the ToroPHP web framework and the templating engine used is twig version 3.0.
+It usses Composer verison 2.3.10, MySQL version 8.0.29 and Apache2 version 2.4.41 on a Linux OS Ubuntu 20.04.
+The version of PHP used is 7.4.3.

 You can refer its documentation on the following links:
     1. ToroPHP - https://github.com/anandkunal/ToroPHP